oidoid/mem/readme.md

 ### mem 5x6

-- Excellent high- and low-scale readability, smoothness (pixel clustering), and visual consistency of the whole character set at the expense of form adherence for individual characters.
+- Excellent high- and low-scale (compact) readability, smoothness (pixel clustering), and visual consistency of the whole character set at the expense of form adherence for individual characters.
 For example, the lowercase o could be rounder but this comes at the cost of making the font noisier and it is very legible square rather than round.
-As a counterexample, the lowercase p could be smoother but then it looks too similar to the lowercase o so some exceptions are made.
+As a counterexample, the lowercase g could be smoother but then it looks too similar to the lowercase o so some exceptions are made.
 - Favor 3x5 pixels for every capital character.